-COMMON DRIVEWAY - A driveway serving no more than four lots, owned in common or created by reciprocal easements.
+COMMON DRIVEWAY - A driveway serving no more than four lots or a maximum of six dwelling units, owned in common or created by reciprocal easements.

 COMPLETE APPLICATION - An application for a special permit, site plan or subdivision approval, zoning amendment or variance found by the reviewing board to satisfy all information requirements of this chapter and of the New York State Environmental Quality Review Act (SEQRA), for which either a negative declaration has been issued or a draft environmental impact statement has been accepted as satisfactory with respect to scope, content and accuracy pursuant to 6 NYCRR 617.3(c).
 This definition is based on SEQRA standards and is to be distinguished from an application that has sufficient information for a board to commence review.